cryptrunner49/study-track/README.md

 sudo docker compose up
 ```

-Visit `http://localhost:3000` in your browser and start learning! 🎉
+Visit `http://localhost:3000` in your browser and start studying! 🎉

 ## 🌟 Features